lory9894University/command_app/kubernetes/README.md

 - Delete old containers and images
 - Run the docker compose in order to **create images locally**
-  - In our application `docker-compose-development.yml`
+  - In our application
+    - `docker-compose-development.yml` for the backend in the root folder
+    - `docker-compose.yml` for the frontend in the root of the frontend repository
 - Run the following for tagging images to prepare them for upload
 ```bash
 docker tag scavolini-reservation scavolini/comand_app:reservation